ballerina-platform/module-ballerina-kubernetes/samples/sample3/README.md

 ## Sample3: Ballerina program with multiple services with different ports

-- This sample deploy ballerina program 2 services with two base paths. (/bureger,/pizza)
+- This sample deploy ballerina program 2 services with single endpoint.
 - The ingress is configured so that two APIs can be accessed as following. http://pizzashack.com/customer http://order.com/orders